 For the person who loves…

-- Do your Christmas shopping all year round at Tinseltown Christmas Emporium, located just west of downtown.
+- Get your Christmas decorations all year round at Tinseltown Christmas Emporium, located just west of downtown.
 The charming boutique is full of gingerbread houses, snow globes, ornaments, artificial trees, stockings, candles, wreaths, life-sized reindeer and cute Santas.

 Canada and Ottawa

-- Maker House in the urban Hintonburg area carries products made by authentic artisans from across Canada.
+- Maker House in the Hintonburg neighbourhood carries products made by authentic artisans from the region and across Canada.
 Cross everyone off your list with DIY craft kits, handmade blankets, hipster art and wood furniture.

 - Ottawa’s Made in Canada Gifts presents a wide variety of Canadian-made products including art, jewelry, décor and apparel.
 Visit their boutiques at CF Rideau Centre and Bayshore Shopping Centre.

-- The Snow Goose has been specializing in items created by the Indigenous Peoples of Canada since 1963.
-Their store near Parliament Hill presents a large selection of First Nations and Inuit art, apparel, carvings and jewelry.
+- The Snow Goose store on Sparks Street near Parliament Hill presents a large selection of First Nations and Inuit art, apparel, carvings and jewelry.

 - Stubbe chocolates in the Wellington West neighbourhood uses premium quality chocolate in all of its products.
 Choose from advent calendars, hot chocolate mixes, truffles, and even specially-shaped treats like santas, snowmen, cats, dogs, and even high-heeled shoes!

 - Foodie experiences make memorable gifts.
-Consider C’est Bon Cooking’s gourmet food tours and cooking classes, Le Cordon Bleu Ottawa’s short courses, and excursions with Ottawa Tasting Tours, La Vida Local Food + Wine Tours, The Good Food Tour and À la Carte Shuttle and Tours.
+Consider C’est Bon Ottawa’s gourmet food tours and cooking classes, Le Cordon Bleu Ottawa’s short courses, and excursions with Ottawa Tasting Tours and La Vida Local Food + Wine Tours.

-- Consider treating your giftee to an outing or takeout from their favourite restaurant, or buy them a gift certificate.
+- Treat your giftee to an outing or takeout from their favourite restaurant, or buy them a gift certificate.

-- Little Ray’s Nature Centre is offering special experiences including private zoo tours to see exotic species including reptiles, as well as encounters with a live sloth!
+- Little Ray’s Nature Centre offers special experiences including private zoo tours to see exotic species including reptiles, as well as private encounters with a live sloth!

 - Did you know you can take woolly animals like llamas and alpacas for a walk at a local farm?
-This therapeutic outdoor experience is available at Jock River Alpaca and Llama Farm and Serendipity Farm and Sanctuary, both located in the countryside southwest of Ottawa.
+This therapeutic outdoor experience is available at Maple Hill Urban Farm located in the Greenbelt just west of downtown, and Jock River Alpaca and Llama Farm in the countryside southwest of Ottawa.